Re-entering the World of Writing: One Writer's Story

 - Save time for myself doing what I loved to do before I became consumed with writing.

-I need to organize my time and tackle the areas that scare the pants off me.
-I refuse to let my dream die.
-Even more so, I refuse to be the cause of death!
+I needed to organize my time and tackle the areas that scare the pants off me.
+I refused to let my dream die.
+Even more so, I refused to be the cause of death!

 The bottom line is this: if you're serious about pursuing your dreams, do it.
 It won't be easy, but then nothing worth having is.
 Push yourself.
 Get pissed at yourself when you find you are the reason you're not moving forward.
 Life and dreams are full of obstacles.
 Don't let the obstacles be you!
 Overcome.
 Dream.
 Strive.
 Achieve.

 Thanks for letting me share my experiences with you.
 Putting it down on paper has helped me gain perspective.
 I hope you’ve gotten something out of it, too.

 P.S.
 What are your experiences in launching your career?
 Have you become discouraged?
 How have you overcome your fears?
 I'd love to hear your story.
 Feel free to share in the comments section below.